 The wholesale distributor will quarantine this product.
-This product does not comply with the DSCSA.
-It becomes unsaleable product that will go to the wholesale distributor’s reclamation/ morgue and be processed in accordance with the manufacturer’s instructions (return to manufacturer/provide to returns processor for disposition).
+This product does not comply with the DSCSAand is unsaleable product. that will go to the wholesale distributor’s reclamation/ morgue and be processed in accordance with the manufacturer’s instructions (return to manufacturer/provide to returns processor for disposition).